Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

+### Comparing the two solutions ###

+Advantages of the first solution (use a single PATCH operation with side-effects):

+- It is simple for the API Provider.
+For example, one does not have to implement extra sub-resources.
+- The application of the PATCH-operation conforms to the common semantics of the HTTP verbs.
+This is not the case in the second solution with sub-resources where the PUT operation does not fully obey to standard HTTP semantics.

+The second solution (use sub-resources with side-effects) has the following advantages:

+- A natural way to deal with relations.
+Relations are modelled in a similar same way as it is done in OO-programming languages.
+- It is possible to add a new resource in combination with a relation in one HTTP call.
+For instance, adding a new book to an author as described in the previous section.

+In most of the cases the advantage of the one solution is the disadvantage of the other solution.
+The second solution is the preferred choice of the workgroup.

-<i>**Best Practice BP-XX**: When two resources `/r1` and `/r2` are in a many-to-many relation, and both the following two cases are satisfied,
+<i>**Best Practice BP-XX**: When two resources `/r1` and `/r2` are in a many-to-many relation, and

-- both resources can be safely synchronized without transaction problems (for instance when they are part of the same API running on the same machine), and
+- both resources can be safely synchronized, and
 - the relation does not have properties on its own,

 then use the one resource as a sub-resource of the other (related) resource, `/r1/{id}/r2`, and vice versa `/r2/{id}/r1` to manage the relationship.</i>